AnneJ17/android-cheat-sheet/README.md

   - FlatMap:  Used when the order is not important and want to send all the network calls simultaneously
   - ConcatMap: Unlike FlatMap, maintains the order of items and waits for the current Observable to complete its job before emitting the next one. more suitable when you want to maintain the order of execution.
   - SwitchMap: Used when you want to discard the response and consider the latest one.
 It unsubscribe from previous source Observable whenever new item started emitting, thus always emitting the items from current Observable (e.g. Instant search).

+* **What is backpressure?**

+	Basically a backpressure strategy indicates what to do with emitted items if they can’t be processed as fast as they are received.
+We can imagine, for instance, a flowable that sends gyroscope data with a really fast frequency and we need to apply a strong computation algorithm over each emitted item.<br>

+If the type spend for the algorithm is considerably higher than the time between each item’s emission, then backpressure strategy is applied.
+(If we use an Observable instead of a Flowable, then we will have a backpressure exception.
+The available options are drop, buffer, latest.

 * **Firebase**